Buy-Side Mergers and Acquisitions (M&A)

 - Alternative options are limited

-Is the identified opportunity the best acquisition candidate?The right starting point for handling an acquisition opportunity is not only about it being based on an objective growth strategy or to cut through biased opinions vs. facts - it is equally relevant to design the acquisition process in a way which allows for the evaluation of alternative options along the way.
+Is the identified opportunity the best acquisition candidate?The right starting point for handling an acquisition opportunity, is not only about it being based on an objective growth strategy or to cut through biased opinions vs. facts - it is equally relevant to design the acquisition process in a way which allows for the evaluation of alternative options along the way.

-Are organizational preconditions in place to execute a successful acquisition or merger?The biggest challenge in making acquisitions is not to acquire – it is to successfully handle the acquired entity with strategic insight, speed and sensitivity to organizational challenges.
+Are the organizational preconditions in place to execute a successful acquisition or merger?The biggest challenge in making acquisitions is not to acquire – it is to successfully handle the acquired entity with strategic insight, speed and sensitivity to organizational challenges.

 A number of high impact and critical pitfalls are associated with this theme.
 The fundamental issue is that most managers do not recognize how critical the post-merger integration process is to the overall success of an acquisition.
 The tendency is to simplify the PMI agenda (“yes, of course”) rather than to dedicate enough attention and resources to the detailed planning of the integration.